All Episodes

 It's a mistake.

-Let me let me find something here.
+Let me find something here.

-So it's it's apparently now that the way the other Republican candidates hope to beat Perry is by attacking him from the left, and that's what they're going to be doing if they go after him on saying Social Security is a Ponzi scheme.
+So it's apparently now that the way the other Republican candidates hope to beat Perry is by attacking him from the left, and that's what they're going to be doing if they go after him on saying Social Security is a Ponzi scheme.

-And I'm not endorsing Perry, folks, as you know, I haven't I haven't done that yet.
+As you know, I haven't done that yet.

 What major program other than issuing waivers on Obamacare would you eliminate?

-You know, I there's there's a willingness, there's a willingness of some people in the Republican field to burn down the entire conservative movement here with some of the comments that they are prepared to make.
+There's a willingness of some people in the Republican field to burn down the entire conservative movement here with some of the comments that they are prepared to make.

-Like I know, for example, I noticed Romney doesn't attack Perry over illegal immigration.
+Like, for example, I noticed Romney doesn't attack Perry over illegal immigration.

-Uh no, no, no, these guys are perfect.
+These guys are perfect.

 I don't want to be misunderstood here.

-Something's gonna have to be done about the programs, even seasoned citizens realize that it is what it is.
+Even seasoned citizens realize that it is what it is.

 Even Obama is talking about a payroll tax cut.